kata-containers/kata-containers/README.md

 system.
 However, if `/etc/kata-containers/configuration.toml` exists, this takes priority.

-The command below lists the full paths to the configuration files that the runtime attempts to load.
-The first path that exists is used:
+The below command lists the full paths to the configuration files that the runtime attempts to load.
+The first path that exists will be used:

 ```bash
 $ kata-runtime --kata-show-default-config-paths